SIDC Weekly Bulletin

 ---------------

-several unnumbered active regions on the visible solar disc.
-The most
+was a total of 16 numbered active regions observed on the visible solar

 Coronal mass ejections